Statement about the Paintings of 2014–2015

 explore these questions but their meanings have seemed to change

 as I change.
-About seven years ago I realized that the landscapes
+Some years ago I realized that the landscapes

 depicted in my paintings had become a stand-in for my body, especially